minatosato/deep-learning-chainer/README.md

 ```
 python CNN.py
 ```
-IF you want to use CUDA,
+If you want to use CUDA,
 ```
 python CNN.py --gpu=0
 ```